 So, how did it work?
 Was it easy to install?
 Let’s take a look.

-The Gripwell is a bolt-on accessory for the AR-15/M-16/M-4 platform that significantly improves the use of the magazine well as a grip, and acts as a funnel for magazines in stress-reloads.
+Developed by a company called Tactical Magwell, the Gripwell is a two-piece system that claims to be easy to install.
+Considered a simple bolt-on accessory for the AR-15/M-16/M-4 platform, it possibly stress reloads improves the use of the magazine well as a grip, and acts as a funnel for magazines during stress-reloads.

-The Gripwell is designed to work with double mags, and does not need to be removed to clean the weapon.
+The Gripswell does not need to be removed to clean the weapon.